rickyzakariap/twt-auto/README.md

 ---

+> **⚠️ DYOR: Do Your Own Research!**
+>
+> - Use this tool responsibly and in accordance with Twitter/X terms of service.
+> - Automation can carry risks, including account suspension or bans.
+> - You are solely responsible for your actions and accounts.
+> - Always review and understand what the tool does before using it.

+---

 # Twitter Multi-Account Automation Bot

 Automate Twitter/X with style.
 Manage multiple accounts, tweet in bulk, like from timeline, and more—all from a beautiful CLI.